 Set-up and maintain the team page on the Mustang Hockey Association website.
 This will be a hub for everyone on the team where all kinds of information and fun things, like the schedule, photos, game scores, and team stats, may be posted and only the team and site administrators will have access to the page.
 It will also provide team email capabilities.
 This is the same information that appears in the team's Crossbar app.
 Details will be provided to the respective managers.
 This is a task that may be delegated, if you are not comfortable with working with websites.

 Coordinate team uniforms.
-Host a sizing event or take advantage of MHA's.
-Collect jersey size and number information from the players and submit it to the appropriate program coordinator so they can submit to Team Shop to get the uniforms ordered.
+Be sure necessary parties attend Team Shop sizing and ordering event at the MAC.
+Collect number information from the players and correct spelling of names, submit it to the appropriate program coordinator so they can submit to Team Shop to get the uniforms made.
 This information is vital as early as possible, so collecting it before the first practice via email is helpful, or even at the culmination of tryouts/evaluations.
 If it cannot be collected early, then be sure to gather it at the team's first practice.
 If there is a Jersey Manager, they will handle the jersey sizing, numbers, and ordering.
 MHA collects jersey numbers at registration; however, they will need to be verified for changes or if there are duplicates.
 Duplicates in 8U are fine.

 Communicate with coaches and/or managers at other associations.
 You will be setting up your game schedule and registering for tournaments.
 Regardless of whether you are home or away, it's a good idea to drop an email to the opposing team to confirm the game day, time and location.